Yobuligo/ServiceProvider.TypeScript/README.md

 2. Register a service

 Registering means to only provide the concrete service class, without the need to initialize the service before.
-Instead the service provide will initialize the service lazy on demand. *Currently only services having no constructor parameters are supported.*
+Instead the service provider will initialize the service lazily on demand. *Currently only services without constructor parameters are supported.*

-There are two obligatory parameters for the registration.
-The service definition which is connected to the abstract service type and the concrete service class type.
+There are two mandatory parameters for the registration.
+The service definition, which is connected to the abstract service type, and the concrete service class type.

 Optionally the parameter *serviceInstanceType* can be set.
 It defines if a new service instance is created with each request or if the service is handled as singleton, which means once the service is initialized the same instance is returned with each request.
 As default the *serviceInstanceType* is considered to be *SINGLE_INSTANTIABLE*.
 ```